shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

   uint public itemCount = 0; // also next itemId
 ```

 The `voteCost` constant is the price of a vote of weight 1 in terms of wei.
-One ether consists of 1,000,000,000,000,000,000 wei and one gwei consists of 1,000,000,000 wei.
-Therefore, `voteCost` is set to 10 gwei, or 0.00000001 ether.
+One MATIC (Polygon equivalent of ETH) consists of 1,000,000,000,000,000,000 wei and one gwei consists of 1,000,000,000 wei.
+Therefore, `voteCost` is set to 10 gwei, or 0.00000001 MATIC.
 You can change this value to whatever you wish.

 As an example of how quadratic voting works, let's say this contract was for a ranked list of the most favored Star Wars characters.
 One person may suggest Han Solo while another may suggest Chewbacca.
 If someone votes +2 for Han Solo, it will cost them `10 gwei * 2 * 2 =` 40 gwei.
 If someone votes +3 for Chewbacca, it will cost them `10 gwei * 3 * 3 =` 90 gwei.
 This leads to an ecosystem where a single person may vote more times than another if they care about the topic more, but it gets exponentially more expensive with each vote, ensuring a fair democracy.